 From here you can take in stunning panoramic views across Cardiff and out over the bay.
 Bridges over the River Ely connect this part of Cardiff Bay to the nearby town of Penarth.

-7. Cardiff Bay East – Best Area for Families with Young Children
+7. Cardiff Bay East

 This side of the bay has quite an eclectic selection of interesting attractions, to appeal to a range of visitors.
 The area is full of trendy bars and restaurants, particularly along the waterfront and around the marinas.

 The Mermaid Quay Shopping Centre is a popular, contemporary commercial hub, right by the water, whilst the Craft in the Bay Maker’s Guild further inland provides the opportunity to pick up some unique souvenirs from local artists.

-Much of the area is off limits to the public but boardwalks and footpaths provide enjoyable walking routes, along which you can enjoy a close look at the protected wildlife.
-This area is ideal for visitors with children, as it provides a fun education day out.
+Much of the area is off-limits to the public but boardwalks and footpaths provide enjoyable walking routes, along which you can enjoy a close look at the protected wildlife.
+This area is ideal for visitors with children, as it provides a fun educational day out.

 Fans of Doctor Who spinoff Torchwood may be interested in visiting Ianto’s Shrine.
 The memorial, dedicated to the beloved character following his tragic exit from the show, is located near the Mermaid Quay and is comprised of a selection of tributes left by fans and a permanent plaque.